hinton-lang/Hinton/docs/keywords.md

 - `if-elif-else`: Together, the `if`, `elif` and `else` statements define the logic flow statements of a program.
 - `and`: Logical binary operator that returns true when both of the operands are true.
 - `or`: Logical binary operator that returns true if at least one of the operands is true.
+- `xor`: Logical binary operator that returns true ONLY if one operand is true, and the other one is false.
 - `not`: Logical unary operator that negates the value of the operand.
 - `equals`: Logical binary operator that returns true if both operands are equal.
 - `is`: Type-checking logical binary operator that returns true if the type of the left-hand-side operand matches the type of the right-hand-side built-in type.
+- `instanceof`: Logical binary operator that checks if the the left-hand-side operand is an instance of the class expressed in the right-hand-side.

 ## Other Operators
 - `mod`: Binary operator that returns the arithmetic modulus of the operands. `3 mod 2 // 1`